-GOAL, through learning by doing, has made efforts aimed at ensuring all implementing partners working directly with youth not only understand but also embrace safeguarding to create a safe and harm free environment.
+GOAL, through learning by doing, has and continues to make efforts aimed at ensuring all implementing partners working directly with youth not only understand but also embrace safeguarding to create a safe and harm free environment.

 In 2021 the programme conducted a baseline study on safeguarding.
 It revealed that 25% of the 2,839 youths interviewed were trained on safeguarding.
 In our latest Annual Survey (2022), this figure has risen up to 90%.